Big move coming up? Picking the best boxes for moving will make sure the experience is as hassle-free as possible.

 How Much Will Your Moving Boxes Cost?

 First, the bad news: you’re going to need more boxes – in some cases, many more boxes – than you think you will.
 Estimates vary depending on the amount of items you have and your packing style, but you will almost always need more boxes than you think you will.
-Add to this packing paper, bubble wrap, storage pads, and most important, the right tape.
+Add to this packing supplies such as packing paper, bubble wrap, storage pads, packing tape.

 Check with your moving company for suggestions, or shop around at major box suppliers such as SpareFoot, U-Haul, Uline, U-Pack, YouMoveMe and the big box stores for your best mix and price.
 Some vendors let you build your own kit; others will beat your best quote.
 Popular box brands include:

-If you are feeling resourceful, their are several places you can find gently used boxes for free.
+If you are feeling resourceful, there are several places you can find gently used boxes for free.